ayush12gupta/model_zoo/VDSR/README.md

 The network takes an interpolated low-resolution image as input and predicts image details.
 One problem with using a very deep network to predict dense outputs is that the size of the feature map gets reduced every time convolution operations are applied.
 This is in accordance with other super-resolution methods since many require surrounding pixels to infer center pixels correctly.
-This center-surround relation is useful since the surrounding region provides more constraints to this ill-posed problem (SR)
+This center-surround relation is useful since the surrounding region provides more constraints to this ill-posed problem (SR).
+To resolve this issue, we pad zeros before convolutions to keep the sizes of all feature maps (including the output image) the same